Article

 Investment Trusts offer a similar ‘collective' investment in the form of a publicly traded company, with shares listed on a stock exchange and traded throughout market hours.

 The first UK fund was launched in 1931 by M&G. Called the 'First British Fixed Trust', it held the shares of 24 leading companies.
-However, it took inspiration from US ‘mutual funds’, which were introduced in the 1890s.
+It took inspiration from US ‘mutual funds’, which were introduced much earlier in the 1890s.

-With thousands of funds available across the UK, let’s explore why they make a terrific investment shortcut.
+With a wide range of fund investments available to UK investors, running into the tens of thousands, let’s explore why they make a great investment shortcut.

 1. Save time